sanjay035/Sketch2Color-anime-translation/README.md

 # Sketch2Color-anime-translation :
-Given a plain anime sketch the model outputs a random colored anime image using Conditional Generative Adversarial Network (CGAN).
+Given a plain anime sketch the model outputs a random colored anime image using Generative Adversarial Networks (GANs).

 Implemented the anime sketch colorization using the reference(s) paper-1 below.